 What is insider trading?

 Insider trading is an illegal, prohibited activity when someone makes an investment trade based on non-public “material” information.
 The advantages of insider trading are potential profit for participants.
-Disadvantages of insider trading are a huge risk – conflict with the law, the possibility of being convicted.
+However, the disadvantages of insider trading are a considerable risk – conflict with the law and the possibility of being convicted.

-Whenever a publicly-traded company has a stock sold by a person who may have any material information that concerns a particular stock that has not been released to the public, and it is then sold or bought, that is what insider trading is.
-This type of trading may be legal or illegal; however, it all depends on whenever the insider has made the trade.
+Whenever a publicly traded company has a stock sold by a person who may have any information concerning a particular stock that has not been released to the public and is then sold or bought, that is what insider trading is.
+This type of trading may be legal or illegal; however, it depends on when the insider has made the trade.
 It will be considered illegal whenever a stock is traded based on information that has not been released to the public or is considered non-public.

 What is Insider trading Material Information?

-Any information that could impact an investor’s decision to purchase or sell security will be considered material information.
-Any non-public information will be information that has not been legally released to the public about material information on security.
+Any information impacting an investor’s decision to purchase or sell security will be considered material information.
+In addition, any non-public information will be information that has not been legally released to the public about material information on safety.

 A better understanding of what Insider trading is:

-The SEC or United States Securities and Exchange Commission has defined insider trading to be seen as selling or purchasing a security, fiduciary duties are breached, or another type of trust or confidence relationship, based on non-public material information about said security.
+The SEC or United States Securities and Exchange Commission, has defined insider trading as selling or purchasing a security, fiduciary duties are breached, or another type of trust or confidence relationship based on non-public information about said security.

-The overall question about insider trading’s legality comes from the SEC attempting to keep the marketplace fair.
-Someone who happens to have access to non-public information will be seen as having an unfair advantage over any other investor who would not have similar access, and that investors may end up making a much larger profit than any other fellow investors.
+The overall question about insider trading’s legality comes from the SEC’s attempt to keep the marketplace fair.
+Someone who has access to non-public information will be seen as having an unfair advantage over any other investor who would not have equal access.
+Investors may make a much larger profit than any other fellow investors.

 Whenever an investor begins to tip off other investors with any non-public information, they may be seen as illegal insider trading.
 However, when a company director starts to sell or purchase shares, but this information has been disclosed about the transactions legally, it will be seen as legal insider trading.
-However, the SEC has a specific set of rules to help protect any investment from any effects that may come from insider trading.
+However, the SEC has a specific set of rules to help protect any investment from any effects of insider trading.

 The advantage of insider trading is the enormous financial gains for participants.
 The disadvantage is the possibility of harmful public exposure, heavy financial penalties, and a prison sentence.

-There are no good things in insider trading – it is forbidden, not legal.
+There are no good things in insider trading for society – it is forbidden, not legal.
 Sometimes it is hard to prove illegal insider trading.
-The advantage of insider trading is profit (only benefits of insider trading), but we will discuss more disadvantages here.
+The advantage of insider trading is profit (the only benefit of insider trading), but we will discuss more disadvantages here.

 - Bad public reputation